Kids need UNICEF more than ever:

 - Urbanization, environmental degradation, large-scale migration, forced displacements and public health emergencies increasingly compound the threats children face.

-- Globally, over 100 million people have been forced to flee conflict, violence, human rights violations and persecution — a record number.
-Half of the world's refugees are under 18.
+- Globally, over 114 million people have been forced to flee conflict, violence, human rights violations and persecution — a record number.

-- The number of climate disasters — from severe drought to flooding — has tripled over the last 30 years, increasing water scarcity and food insecurity and displacing more and more families from their homes.
+- Climate disasters — from severe drought to flooding — have tripled over the last 30 years, increasing water scarcity and food insecurity and displacing more and more families from their homes.

 - In war, children under age 5 are more than 20 times more likely to die from diarrheal disease linked to unsafe water and sanitation than from conflict-related violence.